Niger coup: What is Russia's role? – DW – 08/10/2023

 "This is exactly the kind of win Mr. Putin needs right now, as he is not achieving his objectives in Ukraine."

-Like many other analysts, Pokalova warns that if Niger contracts Wagner, the Uranium-rich nation could see more instability, human rights violations, authoritarianism and the suppression of democratic protests.
+Like many other analysts, Pokalova warned that if Niger contracts Wagner, the uranium-rich nation could see more instability, human rights violations, authoritarianism and the suppression of democratic protests.

 Did Russian disinformation help trigger the Niger coup?

-According to the Africa Center for Strategic Studies, a US Department of Defense institution, pro-Russian Telegram channels suggested Niger as a future target following Burkina Faso's 2022 coup.
+According to the Africa Center for Strategic Studies, a US Department of Defense institution, pro-Russia Telegram channels suggested Niger as a future target following the Burkina Faso coup in 2022.

-"Disinformation networks connected to the Wagner Group, furthermore, have twice sought to spark rumors of a coup in Niger, including through what appears to have been a carefully orchestrated online scheme coinciding with a trip abroad by President Bazoum in February 2023."
+"Disinformation networks connected to the Wagner Group, furthermore, have twice sought to spark rumors of a coup in Niger, including through what appears to have been a carefully orchestrated online scheme coinciding with a trip abroad by President Bazoum in February 2023," said a report in late July.

 History of coups in West Africa

-Multiple military takeovers have occurred in West Africa since 2020: twice in Burkina Faso and Mali, respectively, one in Chad and another in Guinea.
-Niger was one of the last pro-Western holdouts in the Sahel.
+Multiple military takeovers have taken place in West Africa since 2020: twice in Burkina Faso and Mali, respectively, one in Chad and another in Guinea.
+Niger was one of the last pro-Western holdouts in the Sahel region.

-Eguegu describes relations between Niger and Russia as "very thin," an evaluation echoed by Daniel Eizenga from the Africa Center for Strategic Studies, who calls them "extremely limited."
+Eguegu described relations between Niger and Russia as "very thin," an evaluation echoed by Daniel Eizenga from the Africa Center for Strategic Studies, who called them "extremely limited."

 However, the coup has opened a window of opportunity for Russia to expand its interests in the Sahel and potentially gain support at the United Nations General Assembly.
 Most UN member states have repeatedly condemned Moscow for its war on Ukraine.